How and When to Apply for Financial Aid (Calendar)

 - Using the information provided on the FAFSA, the federal government will calculate your family's expected family contribution (EFC), or the amount of money you are expected to be able to contribute toward your college expenses.

 - The EFC is determined by the family's income, assets and size, and takes into consideration the family's living expenses and the number of family members enrolled in college.
-For an estimate of your EFC, visit FAFSA4caster.
+For an estimate of your EFC, visit the Federal Student Aid Estimator.

 - The EFC is not a lump sum amount due at the beginning of a school year but, rather, a measure of the family's ability over time to absorb some of the educational costs.

-- For more information regarding the EFC, see Federal Student aid's "The EFC Formula" publication (currently available for the 2016-17 and 2017-18 processing cycles).
+- For more information regarding the EFC, see Federal Student Aid's "The EFC Formula" publication (currently available for the 2022-23 and 2023-24 processing cycles).

 The college determines a Cost of Attendance (COA), which is an estimate of what expenses are usually incurred by students attending that college.
 Typically, a COA will include tuition, fees, living expense (room and board), books and supplies, and transportation.
 Each college has a different COA.